crashinvaders/gdx-basis-universal/README.md

 - Whether the intermediate image meets the target format's requirements (see [Texture format notes](#texture-format-notes) section).
 - The target format quality loss and/or transcoding speed.

-The [default texture format selector](basisu-gdx/src/com/crashinvaders/basisu/gdx/BasisuTextureFormatSelector.java#L40) logic is implemented based on these.
+The [default texture format selector](basisu-gdx/src/com/crashinvaders/basisu/gdx/BasisuTextureFormatSelector.java#L42) logic is implemented based on these.
 That way it should always pick the best available option.
 In case there are none of the texture formats are passing the check, the selector fallbacks to the uncompressed texture formats (RGBA8888/RGB888).
-Which are pretty much regular libGDX texture formats and have guaranteed support on all the platforms.
+Which are regular libGDX texture formats and have guaranteed support on all the platforms.

-If your case requires a different selection strategy, you can always create a custom implementation for `BasisuTextureFormatSelector` and use it selectively with `BasisuTextureData#setTextureFormatSelector()` methods or set it to be used as the default selector by updating the `BasisuTextureDatastatic#defaultFormatSelector` static field.
+If you require a different selection strategy, you can always create a custom implementation for `BasisuTextureFormatSelector` and use it selectively with `BasisuTextureData#setTextureFormatSelector()`/`Ktx2TextureData#setTextureFormatSelector()` methods or set it to be used as the default selector by updating the `BasisuGdxUtils#defaultFormatSelector` static field.

 > Please be aware, that at the moment the default texture format selector doesn't recognize __RG__ and __R__ texture types and they will be treated as __RGBA__ and __RGB__ respectively.
 If you need support for them, provide a custom selector implementation.

 ## Native dependencies

-The project is using [Basis Universal C/C++ code](https://github.com/BinomialLLC/basis_universal) and [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) wrappers to connect to libGDX cross-platform code. [basisu-wrapper](basisu-wrapper) module provides a pure Java (no dependencies) abstraction layer over the native libs.
+The project uses [Basis Universal C/C++ code](https://github.com/BinomialLLC/basis_universal) and [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) wrappers to connect to libGDX cross-platform code. [basisu-wrapper](basisu-wrapper) module provides a pure Java (no dependencies) abstraction layer over the native libs.

 Read more about the module and the native library building notes on [the module's page](basisu-wrapper).

-## Development notes
-1. `basisu-gdx-gwt` module seems to be broken if compiled with JDK 9+.
-   It's recommended to build the entire project with JDK 8.
-   There are number of _"cannot find symbol"_ errors pointing to GWT emulated classes like `HasArrayBufferView`, `DirectReadWriteByteBuffer` and even locally emulated `BasisuGwtBufferUtil`.
-   The problem may be related to the Java 9+ Jigsaw project - https://stackoverflow.com/questions/60204182